canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 In general, most of the rules that can be defined using ``iptables``, ``ip6tables``, ``arptables`` and ``ebtables`` can also be defined using ``nftables``, but not the other way around.
-It is strongly recommended that you only use one of two approaches to managing firewall rules.
+Use only one of two approaches to manage firewall rules.
 Otherwise, the interaction between the different rules or services that set them up may be unexpected and lead to either insecure configurations or block traffic that is meant to be allowed.
 Furthermore, certain applications, such as container orchestration systems or VPN utilities may configure firewall rules, resulting in unexpected rule interactions.

 There are still certain ``xtables`` rules which cannot be defined using ``nftables``, as documented in the `feature compatibility nftables wiki page